FLOATING-POINT/FestiveBingo/README.md

 - Random count down effect
 - Drawn numbers are highlighted in the table
 - Game state always saved automatically in the local storage (only supported for browsers with local storage capability)
-- No installation is required, simply download and run
+- No installation is required, simply download, unzip and open index.html in your favourite browser
-- 3D Buttons :P

 Dependencies
 ------------
-- JQuery (licensed under MIT license)
+None

 Version
 --------